Maelstrom MXS "Standby" (26650)

 - From on: Hold the switch and it will ramp up to high.
 If you are already in high, the light will ramp down.
 Release the switch to accept the current output.

-- Burst Mode: When the light is on, just double click the switch for burst mode (100% output).
+- Burst Mode: Just double click the switch for burst mode at any time (100% output).
 A second double click returns you to the last mode used.

 - Bump Protection = <60ms off time = no mode change